Students may appear before the Icahn School of Medicine at Mount Sinai Promotions Committee if any of the following occurs:

 - A student who switches from the physician-scientist program to the regular MD program or a student who requests scholarly leave or leave of absence for more than two continuous years.

-- A student who requests a course of study that is different than the established tracks.
-(For example, a non-MSTP student who wishes a leave to pursue a PhD after Year 3).
+- A student who requests a course of study that is different from the established tracks.
+(For example, a non-MSTP student who wishes to leave to pursue a PhD after Year 3).

 - A student who appeals a grade (appeal is to a subcommittee).

 - A student who requests a second decelerated year (request is to a subcommittee).

 Students have the opportunity to appeal a decision by the Promotions Committee to the Dean of the School of Medicine.
 See Committee Decision and Appeals section below.

 The Promotions Committee is the guarantor of excellence in the School of Medicine graduates and its main constituency is the future patients of our graduate physicians.
 The Promotions Committee is charged with: